February 04, 2026

 Apartment Ceramics: Pottery at Home Without Your Own Kiln

 While many of my animal sculptures are made with air dry clay and other mixed media, I love to sculpt with ceramics.
-There is something incomparable about the texture and weight of earthenware that is difficult to reproduce.
+There is something incomparable about the texture and density of earthenware that is difficult to reproduce.
 Then there's the unpredictable nature of glazing and firing in general.
 You never know exactly what you're going to get: Your piece may be beautiful or a total disaster.
-Either way the process is super fun.
+It is as much about the journey as the destination.

 Working with ceramic clay inside an apartment is totally doable (obviously).
 There are a couple of safety considerations; mainly, control the dust from dry clay and be careful not to put clay down your drains, but other than that, have at it!